 – ‘Zero defects’ target concerning products and facilities

-– Customer satisfaction through highest quality and accurate manufactures
+– Customer satisfaction through the highest quality and accurate manufactures

-– Systematic elimination of facilities parts, which have negative impact on productivity
+– The systematic elimination of facilities parts, which have a negative impact on productivity

 7. TPM in Administration